 - Valve Replacement: $150 up to $750 or more for gas or electronic parts and labor

 Depending on the age of your furnace, an HVAC contractor may not repair it, or the cost of repair is more than feasible and logical.
 When buying a replacement furnace, though, how do you know which one is the best for the price you can afford?
 What features should you demand, which ones should you desire but could be flexible on?

-The following are some well-known brand names suitable for homes in Santa Clarita Valley, Simi Valley, San Fernando areas.
+The following are some well-known brand names suitable for homes in Conejo Valley areas, Ventura COunty, Los Angeles County and San Fernando Valley areas.
 Use the information we’ve provided to help you choose the one that is right for you and your home.
 Listing in alphabetical order only:

 - American Standard

 The Cost of A New Furnace and More

 The purchase of a new furnace is only part of the expense of getting your home warmed up.
 There is also the cost to have it installed by a professional.
 A handy homeowner can do many things in a home, but only an experienced and insured contractor should do something like installing a new furnace system.